Typeform

 Hidden fields are empty in Typeform responses

-data-attrhub-tfattribute. - Check the
+data-attrhub-tfattribute. - Inspect the

-data-tf-hidden(names are case-sensitive). - Enable logging (
+- Turn on logging (

 data-tf-hidden is set but values are not appearing in responses